 Measuring Dynamic Viscosity:

-To measure dynamic viscosity, the rotational viscometers are one of the more popular types of instruments used and in the liquid sample, these instruments rotate a probe.
-By measuring the force or torque viscosity is determined.
+To measure dynamic viscosity, the rotational viscometers are one of the more popular instruments used, and in the liquid sample, these instruments rotate a probe.
+By measuring the force or torque, viscosity is determined.

-This viscometer can adjust the turning speed of the probe as it moves in the liquid and viscometer detects the variation in the viscosity of the sample as the speed.
+This viscometer can adjust the turning speed of the probe as it moves in the liquid, and the viscometer detects the variation in the sample’s viscosity as the speed.

 The fluid used in hydraulics, lubricants to avoid friction bearings, seals, etc.

 The ratio of dynamic viscosity to the density of the fluid is called kinematic viscosity.
 OR